Register now to run 6.2 miles on October 26!

 Register Now »

-The Quantico Tri is a USA Triathlon sanctioned event.
-All runners will receive a technical tshirt, towel and chip strap.
-Registered athletes will be required to reconfirm 400-meter swim times in July to ensure accuracy, as this information will aid in determining the individual start times.
+All athletes will receive a technical tshirt, towel, and chip strap (must be returned at end of event).
+Registered athletes will be required to reconfirm 400-yard swim time in July to ensure accuracy, as this information will aid in determining the individual start times.
 It is in the best interest of participants to submit a time as accurate as possible.
 Submitting a time that is too fast puts participants with swimmers who will be passing them during the swim; a time that is too slow places participants with slower swimmers and forces them to have to pass others.
-The ideal scenario for all participants is to have participants submit accurate times - the whole swim flows better.
+The ideal scenario for all participants is to submit accurate times - the whole swim flows better.
 Please do not submit an "all-out effort" time.
-The time that should be submitted is a 400 meter swim.
+The time that should be submitted is your 400 yard swim time.
+Spectators will not be allowed in the pool area.

-Packet Pick-up will be held on Saturday, August 23 at the Clubs at Quantico (3017 Russell Road, Quantico, VA) from noon to 7:00 p.m.
+Packet Pick-up will be held on Saturday, August 23 at the Clubs at Quantico (3017 Russell Road, Quantico, VA) from 4 p.m. to 7:00 p.m.
 Only bibs will be distributed at this time.
 Timing chips will be provided on event morning beginning at 5:30 a.m.
-A participants meeting will be held from 7:00-8:00 p.m. on Saturday evening with an abbreviated session on Sunday morning from 6:00-6:30 a.m. to review instructions, tour transition areas, and answer questions.
+A participant meeting will be held Sunday morning at 6:00 a.m. to review instructions, tour transition areas and answer questions.

 For athletes new to the sport, please read USAT's most commonly violated rules to avoid penalty at the Quantico Tri.

-Triathletes may enter the transition area on event morning.
+Triathletes may enter the transition area beginning at 5:30 a.m. on event morning.
 All bikes must be racked by 6:30 a.m. before the start of the first swim wave.
 Bike racks are numbered and triathletes must put their bicycles and gear in their designated bicycle location.

 Each bike rack can hold six bikes.
-As such, each athlete’s space is approximately 3 feet wide and 3 feet long.
-Once a bike is in place the remaining space is approximately the same size as a standard bath towel.
+As such, each athlete’s space is approximately 3 feet wide by 3 feet long.
+Once a bike is in place, the remaining space is approximately the same size as a standard bath towel.

 After racking a bike, proceed to the body marking areas located near the transition area.

-Triathletes must be marked at least 1/2 hour before the race.
+Triathletes must be marked at least 30 minutes prior to the event.

 View a map of the transition area.